Hawks vs. Bulls Prediction & Picks - December 26

 - Computer Predicted Total: 234.0

+- Atlanta covers the spread when it is a 1.5-point favorite or more 15.4% of the time.
+That's less often than Chicago covers as an underdog of 1.5 or more (55.6%).

-- Chicago and its opponents have eclipsed the over/under 58.1% of the time this season (18 out of 31).
-That's less often than Atlanta and its opponents have (19 out of 29).
+- Atlanta's games have gone over the total 65.5% of the time this season (19 out of 29), which is more often than Chicago's games have (18 out of 31).

-- As a moneyline underdog this season, the Hawks are 5-10, while the Bulls are 6-6 as moneyline favorites.
+- As a moneyline underdog this year, the Bulls are 7-11, while the Hawks are 7-6 as moneyline favorites.

 Put your picks to the test and bet on the Hawks with BetMGM Sportsbook.